Qortal/Brooklyn/mesa 3D driver/docs/gallium/tgsi.rst

 .. opcode:: TXL - Texture Lookup With explicit LOD

-  for cube map array textures, the explicit LOD value cannot be passed in src0.w, and TXL2 must be used instead.
+  for cube map array textures, the explicit lod value cannot be passed in src0.w, and TXL2 must be used instead.

   if the target is a shadow texture, the reference value is always